 Open Cosmos and Vector announce Five Orbital Launch Reservation agreement

-Toronto, Canada, February 13, 2018 – Vector, a nanosatellite launch company and Open Cosmos, a space mission provider today announced at the Canadian SmallSat an agreement to reserve five orbital launches between 2019 and 2023 on the, today announced an agreement to reserve five orbital launches between 2019 and 2023 on the Vector-R launch vehicle.
+Toronto, Canada, February 13, 2018 – Vector, a nanosatellite launch company and Open Cosmos, a space mission provider announced today at the Canadian SmallSat an agreement to reserve five orbital launches between 2019 and 2023 on the Vector-R launch vehicle.
 The announcement comes in advance of Vector’s first orbital launch in July and following the signature of a contract between Open Cosmos and ESA as the first space mission provider under the PIONEER program.

 “This agreement with Open Cosmos continues our ongoing efforts to partner with a broad network of customers, and signals the start of a new frontier for Vector as we prepare for our first orbital mission this summer,” said Jim Cantrell, CEO and co-founder of Vector.
 “Open Cosmos’ mission to provide simple and affordable access to space is one that very closely aligns with Vector’s, and we look forward to having them along our journey as we continue breaking down the barriers to access space faced by many.”